0xevvi/evvi/content/Yell0w-G4rd3n/OpSec/OpSec- Operational Security.md

 I list my advice you might find usable:

-Don't talk too much - about what you are doing, no one needs to know Don't shit where you eat - Simple one to understand Think ahead - Always, and always have a kill switch(exit plan) or put down payment to the most expensive lawyer, just make sure you have a plan.
+- Don't talk too much - about what you are doing, no one needs to know
+- Don't shit where you eat - Simple one to understand
+- Think ahead - Always, and always have a kill switch(exit plan) or put down payment to the most expensive lawyer, just make sure you have a plan.

-## Real life example of OpSec failures
+## **Real life example of OpSec failures**

 These are real life examples of even smart people learn from others mistake not their own.

 Recent name  in the news after Trump Pardoned few people, one of them is Ross Ulbricht, a revolutionare, extremly intelligent but not necessarily smart at all.
 Among many stupid things he did are; using a miss-configured CHAPTA server extensive period of time, shipping contraband to his home address, advertising Silk Road on Shroomery using his own gmail address, befriending former undercover DEA agent (who later extorted him for money), keeping logs of all of his conversations and down to detail diary of this Silk Road adventures.
 But, the most fatal one was him not being aware of his surroundings.
 For the most part he operated Silk Road form the comfort of San Fansicso Pulic Library, where he went wrong was sitting at a table with his back turend to the room.
 While two FBI agents staged a couple fighting, their colleauges swooped in from behind and grabed the lap top beofre he could shut it off and trigger the encryption process.
 He basically documented all of his crimes among others – so don‘t be DPR.

-## Conclusion
+## **Conclusion**

 If you got this far, that means I have done some what of good job keeping you posted.
 In conclusion, I want re-iterate that OpSec is the holy grail of anonimity.
 Always make sure you are OpSec is up to date, because it changes by the minute.
 Always stay ahead of things and say nothing of your movement.

-I enjoyed writing this and hopefully you have learned something new.